pantheon-quicksilver/cloudflare-cache/README.md

 If you are using one of the example PR workflow projects ([Drupal 8](https://www.github.com/pantheon-systems/example-drops-8-composer), [Drupal 9](https://www.github.com/pantheon-systems/drupal-project), [WordPress](https://www.github.com/pantheon-systems/example-wordpress-composer)) as a starting point for your site, these entries should already be present in your `composer.json`.

+## Setup ##

+- Copy `cloudflare_cache.json` to `files/private` of the *live* environment after updating it with your cloudflare info.
+ - API key can be found in the `My Settings` page on the Cloudflare site.
+ - I couldn't find zone id in the UI.
+I viewed page source on the overview page and found it printed in JavaScript.
+- Add the example `cloudflare_cache.php` script to the `private/scripts` directory of your code repository.
+- Add a Quicksilver operation to your `pantheon.yml` to fire the script after a deploy.
+- Deploy through to the live environment and clear the cache!

+Optionally, you may want to use the `terminus workflows watch` command to get immediate debugging feedback.

 ### Example `pantheon.yml`

 Here's an example of what your `pantheon.yml` would look like if this were the only Quicksilver operation you wanted to use.